-Uncollectible accounts are determined using the allowance method based upon prior experience and management's assessment of the collectability of specific existing accounts.
+Uncollectible accounts are determined using the allowance method based upon prior experience and management's assessment of the collectability of specific existing accounts and are included in the net accounts receivable.

 L. Property Taxes

 Tax levies are limited to 1% of full market value (at time of purchase) which results in a tax rate of \$1.00 per \$100 assessed valuation, under the provisions of Proposition 13.
 Tax rates for voter-approved indebtedness are excluded from this limitation.